skurhse/zim/README.md

 # 📚 Mission

-`zim` is a userscript library for a brand-new kind of Linux distribution: Debian.
+`zim` is a userscript library for a brand-new kind of Linux distribution: *Debian*.

 `zim` is built with the intention of enabling backend engineers, particularly those who develop automations.